zandautov-art/Battle-Ship-Project/README.md

 The two boards have fixed size( 6 by 6, 8 by 8 etc.)

-Both players, secretly from each other, put their ship on their boards.
+Both players, secretly from each other, put ships on their own boards.
 The ships are rectangles 1 by n where n can be any integer.

 The length of the ship is determined by n